voxpupuli/puppet-varnish/REFERENCE.md

 ### <a name="Varnish--Controller--Agent_name"></a>`Varnish::Controller::Agent_name`

-Type for supported VCL Versions
+Type for supported Agent Name of Controller Agent

 Alias of `Pattern[/\A(?i:([-a-z0-9]+))\z/]`